Michał Radziwiłł Rudy: Early life

 He was born to Ferdynand Radziwiłł and Pelagia Sapieha on 8 February 1870 in Berlin.
 His great-grandfather was Prince Anton Radziwill and his great-grandmother was Princess Louise of Prussia (1770–1836).
 He was a member of the Radziwiłł family.
-The nickname "Rudy", or "Red", was a reference to the color of his hair.
+The nickname "Rudy", or in Lithuanian "Rudasis", was a reference to the color of his brown (rudas) hair.
 His friends also called him "Munio", while his relatives often referred to him as just "the Renegade" or "the Degenerate".
 As a count (Hrabia) whose property was based around the village of Antonin he was also known, especially locally, as the "Maharaja of Antonin (the Przygodzice ordynacja)", due to his luxurious and excessive lifestyle.

 He attained degrees in law and philosophy and worked as a diplomat in the embassy of the Russian Empire in Paris.
 He also served as a lieutenant colonel in the German and as a major in the British armies.
 He was involved in several major scandals which led to him being disowned by some members of his family.